aiwaves-cn/RecurrentGPT/README.md

 > Human writer starts by choosing the topic he/she wants to write and writes a short paragraph describing the background and the outline of the book.
 Then RECURRENTGPT automatically generates the first paragraphs and provides a few possible options for the writer to continue the story.
 The writer may select one from them and edit it if needed.
 He or she can also write a short plan for the next few paragraphs by him/herself if generated plans are all inappropriate, which makes human-AI co-writing process more flexible

 ## web demo
+You can directly use our online demo at
 ![web-demo](resources/web_demo.png)

+## Citation